dylanhayes/dylanhayes.github.io/_posts/2025-09-03-autofill-choices.md

 ![Create autofill](../images/2025-09-03/choice3.png)

-Let's go with the suggestion, and let autofill autofill the prompt.
+Let's go with the suggestion, and let autofill do it's autofill thing on the prompt.

 ![Create autofill](../images/2025-09-03/choice4.png)